ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 This document is designed to aid analysts streamline the process of extracting VMS data in accordance with requirements of the ICES VMS data call.

-Part 1 of the document is provides guidelines for installing all the software necessary for data manipulation and aggregation into the requested format.
+Part 1 of the document provides guidelines for installing all the software necessary for data manipulation and aggregation into the requested format.
 The software used, R and RStudio, are available as freeware.

 The document is designed to aid all users, regardless of their experience using R. The steps listed cover the installation of R and RStudio and detailed information will be provided to cover all stages of the installation process to ensure success.
 Depending on your skills you might want to jump some of the steps.
 To ensure consistency across all users we advise installing VMStoolsversion 0.76.
 Following these steps should enable quick and simple processing of all data.